eleschrott/PWM-Frequency-Booster/README.md

 One hint to program the MCU:

 Its important to erase the **Fuse Low Byte CKDIV8** of the MCU to get 8MHz Clock frequency!

+Example on MiniPro Universal Programmer
 <p align="left"><img src="img/fuselb.png"/></p>

-Example from MiniPro Universal Programmer
+Example with Atmel ICE Programmer and Atmel Studio
 <p align="left"><img src="img/fuses_atmelice.png"/></p>
-Example from Atmel ICE Programmer with Atmel Studio